ansible-collections/overview/removal_from_ansible.rst

 The general process of removing a collection follows these steps:

-#. announcing an upcoming removal of a collection
+#.
+Announcing an upcoming removal of a collection.
-#. removing the collection
+#.
+Removing the collection.
-#. when appropriate, re-adding the collection
+#.
+When appropriate, re-adding the collection.

 .. _announce_removal: